What Fans Of ‘Serial’ Can Expect From HBO’s ‘The Case Against Adnan Syed’

 Warning: Spoilers for HBO’s series The Case Against Adnan Syed below.

-When NPR launched their 12-part podcast “Serial,” which dove into the murder of Baltimore high school student Hae Min Lee, binging a series took on a whole new level — and listeners gobbled the series up.
-Now, HBO is launching a new show that jumps right in where the 2014 podcast left off, and hopes to continue the story of Adnad Syed, who is currently still in jail for the murder of his former girlfriend, Lee.
+When NPR launched their 12-part podcast Serial, which dove into the murder of Baltimore high school student Hae Min Lee, binging a series took on a whole new level — and listeners gobbled the series up.
+Now, HBO is launching a new show that jumps right in where the 2014 podcast left off and hopes to continue the story of Adnan Syed, who is currently still in jail for the murder of his former girlfriend, Lee.

-The new series, The Case Against Adnad Syed will be presented in four parts, as CNN shared, and will likely be in the same vein as Netflix’s hit series Making A Murderer.
+The new series, The Case Against Adnan Syed, will be presented in four parts, as CNN shared, and will likely be in the same vein as Netflix’s hit series Making A Murderer.
 The docu-series will employ voiceovers of those involved in the case, including Syed, which will be placed over animation that explains the murder of Lee as well as the accompanying trial of Syed.
 An actress will also read excerpts from Lee’s diary, which played a prominent role in the investigation, and will also be displayed over an animated avatar of the deceased woman.

 Additionally, the series will dive deeper into the cultural aspect of Lee and Syed’s relationship — Lee being Korean-American and Syed being Pakistani-American — and will elaborate more on how the differences in culture impacted the duo’s relationship.
-Jay Wilds, the star witness in the trial and the man who named Syed as the perpetrator of Lee’s murder, will also have a huge role in the series — and his relationship as a marijuana dealer and the Baltimore cops will play out across the series.
+Jay Wilds, the star witness in the trial and the man who named Syed as the perpetrator of Lee’s murder, will also have a huge role in the series.
+His relationship as a marijuana dealer and the Baltimore cops will play out across the series as well.

 The Case Against Adnan Syed, a four-hour documentary series, is coming soon to HBO. pic.twitter.com/huSCxJZ1Aj